History of Palestine: Roman period

-In 63 BCE, a war of succession in the Hasmonean court provided the Roman general Pompey with the opportunity to make the Jewish kingdom a client of Rome, starting a centuries-long period of Roman rule.
-After sacking Jerusalem, he installed Hyrcanus II, one of the Hasmonean pretenders, as High Priest but denied him the title of king.
+In 63 BCE, a war of succession in the Hasmonean court between Hyrcanus II and his younger brother Aristobulus II provided the Roman general Pompey with the opportunity to make the Jewish kingdom a client of Rome, starting a centuries-long period of Roman rule.
+After sacking Jerusalem, he installed Hyrcanus II as High Priest but denied him the title of king.
 Most of the territory the Hasmoneans had conquered were awarded to other kingdoms, and Judea now only included Judea proper, Samaria (except for the city of Samaria which was renamed Sebaste), southern Galilee, and eastern Idumaea.
 In 57 BCE, the Romans and Jewish loyalists stamped out an uprising organized by Hyrcanus' enemies.
 Hoping to quell further unrest, the Romans restructured the kingdom into five autonomous districts, each with its own religious council with centers in Jerusalem, Sepphoris, Jericho, Amathus, and Gadara.

 Poleis that had been occupied or even destroyed by the Hasmoneans were rebuilt and they regained their self-governing status.
 This amounted to a rebirth for many of the Greek cities and made them Rome's trusty allies in an otherwise unruly region.
 They expressed their gratitude by adopting new dating systems commemorating Rome's advent, renaming themselves after Roman officials, or minting coins with monograms and imprints of Roman officials.

 The turmoil in the Roman world brought by the Roman civil wars relaxed Rome's grip on Judea.
 In 40 BCE, the Parthian Empire and their Jewish ally Antigonus the Hasmonean defeated a pro-Roman Jewish force led by high priest Hyrcanus II, Phasael and Herod I, the son of Hyrcanus' leading partisan Antipater.
 They managed to conquer Syria and Palestine.
 Antigonus was made King of Judea.
 Herod fled to Rome, where he was elected "King of the Jews" by the Roman Senate and was given the task of retaking Judea.
 In 37 BCE, with Roman support, Herod reclaimed Judea, and the short-lived reemergence of the Hasmonean dynasty came to an end.